 Dear Campaign Advocate,

 As you may know, a lot has transpired during the past few weeks relating to efforts to promote trails, walking and bicycling.
-We want to bring three key developments to your attention:
+Three key developments we want to bring to your attention:

 U.S. Representative John Mica announces next transportation reauthorization draft

 On July 7, Rep. Mica (R-Fla.) held a press conference announcing his draft of the U.S. House of Representative’s “Transportation Reauthorization Bill.”
 Our chief concern with the draft bill is that it would do away with dedicated funding for active transportation (trails, walking and bicycling), instead providing states with block grants to distribute as they choose.
 Based on what we’ve seen in the past, we can be sure that such a change will result in dramatically lower funding to active transportation in many states.

 In response, Rails-to-Trails Conservancy (RTC) submitted an op-ed that was printed in The Hill, a beltway insider newspaper.
 The op-ed points out that seven communities (and counting) in Rep. Mica’s district have passed “blunt resolutions opposing Mica’s plan to give block grants to state DOTs.”

 For more information about the bill, see this summary analysis developed by our partners at Transportation for America.

 On Tuesday, July 19, Senator Barbara Boxer (D-Calif.), chair of the Senate Environment and Public Works Committee, released an outline of the committee’s draft reauthorization.
 RTC is working to ensure the Senate bill, and any future versions of such legislation, will re-affirm critical dedicated funding for active transportation.